TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CommandControllers/Tutorial.rst

     via :ref:`Services.yaml <console-command-tutorial-registration-services>`.
     By default `schedulable` is true and `hidden` is false.

+    The Symfony PHP attribute also provides a `hidden` argument.
+This cannot be used to hide a command in the list of commands.

 The :ref:`example above <console-command-tutorial-create>` can also be registered this way: